Kapuni Branch: Construction

-The branch line came about as a result of an election promise at the 1911 New Zealand general election.
 A branch line of "about 23 miles" to Ōpunake was authorised in 1912 for £400,000 by the Railways Authorization Act 1912, with work commencing in 1914.
+The new Reform government decided the commission's plan was too costly and instead, in 1914, authorised a branch to Opunake, with a branch to Manaia.
+The first sod was cut at Opunake on 28 May 1914.

-Earthworks reached Kapuni by 1916, but progress was slowed by World War I. Work was suspended in December 1917, and recommenced in March 1919.
+Earthworks reached Kapuni by 1916, but progress was slowed by World War I. Work was suspended in December 1917, by which time bridges over the Waingongoro River (a concrete arch, changed from steel due to wartime shortage) and Mangatoki, and Kapuni streams were well under way.
+The other bridges were plate girders with concrete piers, though a cement shortage delayed bridge and culvert construction.
+Seven bridges crossed the Waiaua River and Punehu, Taungatara, Mangahume, Oeo and Ouri Streams.
+There were 3 road overbridges.
+In 1917 the survey for the line from Opunake to Moturoa was completed, but it was not built.
+Work resumed in March 1919.
 At the peak 200 men were employed on line works, including a large 1.6 km cutting near Waiteika.
-The Waingongoro Bridge near Te Roti, an unusual (for New Zealand) brick arch bridge, was completed in 1921, and the second bridge in 1923.
+A Whittaker steam navvy (from Cass) and a Marion steam shovel worked in the larger cuttings.
+The Kapuni section was completed in 1920.

 The Public Works Department began running goods trains to Kapuni from 1 August 1923, and to Mangawhero Road by December 1924.
 The Ōpunake terminal was reached on 8 June 1925.
 On 12 July 1926 the Railways Department took over the line.
 A construction train was derailed by a cow in March 1925 and the guard was killed and 3 other workers injured.
 The railway was officially opened by the Prime Minister, Robert Coates, on 27 October 1925.